 Today is Labor Day in the United States.
 It’s another holiday that seems to have lost a lot of its meaning.
-Like some other holidays – Veterans Day, Memorial Day, some would even say Christmas – today is viewed as a day off and a long weekend.
-Many children associate today with the end of summer and back to school.
+Like some other holidays – Veterans Day, Memorial Day, some would even say Christmas – we now view this as a day off and a long weekend.

-The first American Labor Day was marked on a Tuesday – September 5, 1882 – organized by the Central Labor Union in New York as a day of rest for working persons.
+American Labor Day was first celebrated on a Tuesday – September 5, 1882 – and was organized by the Central Labor Union in New York as a day of rest for working persons.

-There were efforts to use that May date as a holiday but U.S. President Grover Cleveland supported moving the holiday to a September date to avoid associations with the Haymarket riot and Socialist May Day associations.
+There were efforts to use that May date as a holiday but U.S. President Grover Cleveland supported moving the holiday to a September date to avoid associations with the Haymarket riot and the Socialist May Day associations.
 He signed a bill into law making the September Labor Day observance a federal holiday in 1894.

 Most other countries celebrate workers on May first of each year.
 “May Day” refers to several public holidays but is associated with International Workers’ Day, or Labour Day, a day of political demonstrations and celebrations organized by unions and other groups.

 Americans don’t really do much to celebrate work or workers today.
 We have barbecues, backyard blowouts, watch early college football games.
-And yet, now is not a good time for workers.
-Unemployment is high and businesses are cutting back and there are still battles to raise the minimum wage to a living salary.
+And yet, now might be the time we should consider workers.
+Unemployment is high, businesses are cutting back and there are still battles to raise the minimum wage to a living salary.
 It’s not a good time for labor unions either.
-There are lots of demands for concessions by unions on their contracts and some politicians are calling for an end to unions and trying to stop new unionization of workers.
+There are lots of demands for concessions by unions on their contracts.
+Some politicians and corporations are calling for an end to unions and trying to stop new unionization of workers.